JULY LITERARY BIRTHDAYS

 - Philadelphia-born African-American dramatist Ed Bullins (1935) aka Kingsley B. Bass, Jr.

-- Chicago-born artist and feminist Judy Chicago [born Gerowitz] (1939)
+- Chicago-born artist and feminist Judy Chicago (1939, née Gerowitz)

 - July 3

-- New Englander and feminist theorist, social critic, essayist, lecturer and writer Charlotte Perkins Gilman (1860), author of The Yellow Wallpaper (1892), among others
+- New Englander and feminist theorist, social critic, essayist, lecturer and writer Charlotte Perkins Gilman (1860; d.1935), author of The Yellow Wallpaper (1892), among others

 - Czech writer Franz Kafka (1883; d.1924), whose novels -- including Der Prozess (1925; transl.
 The Trial) and Das Schloss (1926; transl.
 The Castle) -- were published against his wishes after his death

-- Connecticut-born biographer, short story writer, and novelist Francis Steegmuller (1906)
+- Connecticut-born biographer, short story writer, Flaubert expert, and novelist Francis Steegmuller (1906; d.1994)

 - NYC-born folklorist and children's author and illustrator Ashley F. Bryan (1923)